AndyCYao/personal_webpage/README.md

 # Andy's Personal Webpage

 This is the source code for my personal webpage.
-I followed [this post](https://nicolas.perriault.net/code/2012/dead-easy-yet-powerful-static-website-generator-with-flask/) for the guideline.
+This is a pelican built website.
+Follow this quick start https://docs.getpelican.com/en/stable/quickstart.html

 ## How to configure

+install venv with `python3 -m venv /path/to/new/virtual/environment`

 Create a new folder call `private` in the main level

 Create two files in this folder.